Introduction to Arithmetic Groups

 ($\ref{RnDefdQ<>Latt-eqs} \Rightarrow \ref{RnDefdQ<>Latt-span}$) By assumption, $W$~is the solution space of a system of linear equations whose coefficients belong to~$\rational$.
-By elementary linear algebra (row reductions), we may find a basis for~$W$ that consists entirely of vectors in~$\rational^\ell$.
-Multiplying by a scalar to clear the denominators, we may assume that the basis consists entirely of vectors in~$\integer^\ell$. \end{proof}
+(Since $\real^\ell$ is finite dimensional, only finitely many of the equations are necessary.)
+Therefore, by elementary linear algebra (row reductions), we may find a basis for~$W$ that consists entirely of vectors in~$\rational^\ell$.
+Multiplying by a scalar to clear the denominators, we may assume that the basis consists entirely of vectors in~$\integer^\ell$.